LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 Note that, while Linked Data has an open-world assumption, our dependency injector operates in the closed-world environment of OOP.
 Hence, we assume that all the necessary constructor arguments are included in the configuration and are available to the loader, as this is required for features such as default arguments.

-As a complete example, the documentation of Components.js has been made self-instantiatable using its own framework and is available at [http://componentsjs.readthedocs.io/en/latest/example/](http://componentsjs.readthedocs.io/en/latest/example/).